Adding New Categories in Object Detection Using Few-Shot Copy-Paste: Method

-We mainly use bounding boxes as annotation for each objects.
-In situation that data collection is controllable, we can move objects slow in each frames.
-Thus we can use tracking models to annotate each object in continuous slow movement if the first frame is annotated, reducing human annotators workload.
+bounding boxes are primarily used for annotating objects.
+In controlled data collection scenarios, we can move objects slowly across frames, enabling the use of tracking models to annotate each object in continuous movement, thereby reducing the workload of human annotators.

-We try single object tracking at first.
-If we move one object slowly each time, we can annotate a target object in first frame of a clip which only capture the movement of a target object, and the other objects keep static.
-We assume camera also stay in same position to simplify the issue, but we also can move camera slowly to achieve excellent single object tracking performance.
-But there are two main issues using SOT.

-(1) If there are several objects of smae category placed near each other, when we slowly move one of them, the tracker may be jump to capture an another static but near object.
-It requires a more accuracy SOT model, which is necessary for scalable use of SOT for helping annotation.

-(2) Because we only support single object tracking, we need annotate many clips, each of which moves a new object.

-Multi-objects tracking stratey can tracking many objects, so we can move different objects simultaneously.
-So we combine FairMOT to boost our annatation process.
+We initially tested single object tracking (SOT).
+By slowly moving one object in a clip, we can annotate the target object in the first frame while keeping others static.
+We assume the camera remains stationary, though moving the camera slowly can enhance SOT performance.
+However, two issues arise with SOT: 1) When multiple objects of the same category are placed near each other, the tracker may shift to a nearby object, requiring a more accurate SOT model for scalable annotation.
+2) Since SOT supports only single-object tracking, many clips are needed to annotate different objects individually.
+To address these issues, we adopt multi-object tracking (MOT) using FairMOT, enabling simultaneous tracking of multiple objects and further streamlining the annotation process.